NOBULL designs its footwear according to one guiding principle: if it’s bullshit, don’t do it.

 The NOBULL Bottom Line

-• The Metcon may offer more versatility than the Outwork and Outwork Edge, but it’s not as good for lifting.
+- The Metcon may offer more versatility than Outwork/Outwork Edge but isn’t as good for lifting.

-• The Outwork Edge and Drive feature similar cushioning to the Metcon to provide an all-in-one lifting, cardio, and athletic shoe.
+- The Outwork Edge and Drive feature cushioning similar to Metcon for all-in-one lifting, cardio, and athletic work.

-• At eight ounces, the Drive is much lighter on the foot than the Metcon.
+- At ~8 oz, the Drive is much lighter than Metcon.

-• The Reebok Nano is a hybrid training shoe, similar to the NOBULL Drive, but heavier.
+- The Reebok Nano is a hybrid like the Drive, but heavier.

-• The Converse Chuck Taylor is a flat, stable shoe, but may restrict ankle mobility.
-It also lacks the durable upper that Outwork offers.
+- The Converse Chuck Taylor is flat and stable but may restrict ankle mobility and lacks Outwork’s durable upper.